-TRS Override by System Speed Dialing

-It is possible to override Toll Restriction (TRS) when dialing a number using System Speed Dialing ( $\rightarrow$ TRS Level for System Speed Dialing [509]). ( $\rightarrow$ 1.8.1 Toll Restriction (TRS))
+- TRS Override by System Speed Dialing - It is possible to override Toll Restriction (TRS) when dialing a number using System Speed Dialing (\rightarrow TRS Level for System Speed Dialing [509]). (\rightarrow 1.8.1 Toll Restriction (TRS)) - System Speed Dialing Display by AUTO DIAL/STORE Button Pressing the AUTO DIAL/STORE button on a display DPT or KX-T7735 while on-hook can display the System Speed Dialing Directory. - When an MEC card is installed in the PBX, each tenant can select to use either the original set of common System Speed Dialing numbers or the additional common set provided by the MEC card.

+- 1.2.2 Easy Dialing

-1.11.1 Call Log
+- 1.11.1 Call Log

-1.11.2 Directories
+- 1.11.2 Directories

-- 3.1.2 Settings on the Programming Mode - 3.3 System Programming
+- 3.1.2 Settings on the Programming Mode

+- 3.3 System Programming